How to unravel the nature of the $\Sigma^*(1430) (1/2^-)$ state from correlation functions: Considerations on the state

 In the process of the resampling, we also search for possible poles of Eq.~\eqref{eq:tij} in the second Riemann sheet which is obtained using $G^{II}_i$ instead of $G_i$ of Eq.~\eqref{eq:gi} as

 for $\Re(\sqrt{s})>M_i+m_i$, $q_{\text{on}}=\lambda^{1/2}(s,m_i^2,M_i^2)/2\sqrt{s}$, $\Im(q_{\text{on}})>0$.
 We refrain from making the change of Eq.~\eqref{eq:g2} to closed channels since $q_{\text{on}}$ becomes purely imaginary and Eq.~\eqref{eq:g2} increases the size of the negative $G_i(\sqrt{s})$ function, effectively increasing the size of attractive interactions and eventually producing states.
 This procedure generates poles (virtual states).
 By adhering to Eq.~\eqref{eq:g2} without altering the potential, one approaches the results obtained from solving the equivalent Schr\"{o}dinger equation with a specified potential.
 In this equivalent Schr\"{o}dinger equation, there exists a threshold strength at which a bound state will vanish if the potential is slightly reduced.
+An alternative approach is to consider Eq.~\eqref{eq:g2} also for closed channels.
+In this case, when the procedure of Eq.~\eqref{eq:g2} does not produce a pole, the alternative method produces a pole in the second Riemann sheet of that channel (virtual pole).
+In this procedure the pole moves smoothly from one Riemann sheet to the other.